1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Trees, plants and shrubs are covered under standard homeowners insurance when damaged by fire.
 However, most policies limit coverage to 5% of your dwelling coverage -- up to about $500 per item, according to the Insurance Information Institute (I.I.I.).

 When decorating outside, only use lights and extension cords specified for the outdoors.
 And don’t overload outlets when creating your holiday display.
+Claims for electrical fires jump 22% during the holidays, according to Allstate, with the median claim totaling $22,683.

 Because you pour grease from your fried turkey down the drain -- NOT COVERED.